 Welcome to our parish council’s website.
-The parish covers approximately 4,000 acres (much of it within a designated Area of Outstanding Natural Beauty) and includes the village of Winfrith Newburgh and the hamlets of West Burton, East Fossil, East Knighton and Portway.
+The parish covers approximately 4,000 acres (much of it within a designated Area of Outstanding Natural Beauty) and includes the village of Winfrith Newburgh and the hamlets of West Burton, East Fossil, East Knighton and Portway – in which live approximately 700 parishioners.

 The village of Winfrith Newburgh was recorded as Winfrode (‘Bright Stream’) in the Domesday Book of 1086 and its name originates from that description of the river Win that flows through it and Robert de Neubourg, who acquired the village and surrounding lands in the 11th Century.
 Before the 18th Century, the main road from Wareham to Dorchester ran straight through the village – along what is now the footpath from the A352 up to Shilling Plot, down School Lane, past the village pound and along the track that leads to Fossil Farm.
 St. Christopher’s Church was founded in the 12th Century – and some small part of that original church is still incorporated within the current building, which was heavily restored in the 1850s.

-You can find out all about the village on the Winfrith Newburgh & East Knighton website.
+You can find out all about the village on by clicking on this link here: Winfrith Newburgh & East Knighton website.

 East Knighton dates from 1279.
 East Knighton lane, which runs from the A352 south to Shilling Plot, is apparently the UK’s only street named ‘East Knighton Lane’!
 This picture of the top of the hill was taken in the 1920s and was provided by the Winfrith History Group.